Relativistic magnetohydrodynamics in the early Universe: Relativistic fluid dynamics in an expanding Universe

 where the scale-factor dependence only remains on the right-hand side of the momentum equation, proportional to $\half \HH_\alpha$, which is a constant due to the particular choice of $\tau_\alpha$.
-These equations allow to use an $\alpha$-time that follows the Universe expansion with a minimal dependence on the scale factor.
+These equations allow to use an $\alpha$-time that follows the Universe expansion with a minimal dependence on the scale factor to study baryon evolution in a generic background.
+They generalize the super-comoving coordinates introduced in \cite{Banerjee:2004df} for $w = 0$.
 Furthermore, when the background is dominated by radiation $ w = \third$, even though the particles of the fluid are dust, the friction term vanishes.